SeanDougherty/AdventOfCode2021/README.md

 This time, I took my time and was deliberate with the commenting, architecting, and programming.
 It resulted in much fewer errors and a much smoother development process.
 I need to take this understanding with me forward onto future problems.

 Had I taken it slower in my design and approach, I might've solved this problem before 24hours.
 Although, the rotations did do a real number on me.
 So maybe I wouldn't have anyway.

+### Day 20

+Pretty tricky today, having to find a solution for the flashing border was time consuming.
+Won't pretend this code is written well.
+If I hadn't also done Day 19 today, I would likely have spent more energy on writing Day 20 a bit more cleanly.